jlirochon/rakpy/README.md

 * Provide a pythonic interface (other projects exist but they feel like Java or PHP)
 * Provide a decent test suite
 * Parts of the code are generated from YAML files (so we can move fast by tweaking YAML, and we can share this with other projects)
+* Cover enough to implement a MCPE server

 ## Usage